Pop Archives

 Mike Rashkow, producer and songwriter recalls: Henry was a regular first, second or third call Baritone Sax man during my few years in the NYC studios… I saw him on a lot of dates – low key guy, very professional.
 (Spectropop, 25 Sept 2004.)

-Sylvia of Mickey & Sylvia recorded with the Heywood Henry Orchestra in 1951 as Little Sylvia: see label shot at Brian Lee’s Mickey & Sylvia page.
+Sylvia of Mickey & Sylvia recorded with the Heywood Henry Orchestra in 1951 as Little Sylvia: see label shot from Brian Lee’s Mickey & Sylvia page [archived].

 Although the Megatrons record wasn’t released here, it was played on Australian radio.